A meaty low carb stuffed peppers recipe that makes a tasty keto friendly meal. It can even be made ahead and frozen for an easy meal any time.

 Low Carb Stuffed Peppers

-- 6 medium green peppers washed and seeded
+- 6 medium green bell peppers washed and seeded

 - 1 tablespoon olive oil